Why Does My Dog Bite Me? – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

-In my experience, when dogs bite family members, it is almost always the result of abusive training or handling.
+In my experience, when dogs bite family members, it is almost always the result of careless or abusive training or handling.
 [I am excluding discussing dogs that were born with temperament problems.
 Some dogs are born unstable, and even with the proper upbringing, they will still become dangerous over time to the family.]
 Most people don’t think that what they are doing is abusive (though some do; some people are animal abusers), but if the dog PERCEIVES it to be abusive, even if you don’t even strike the dog, then the result will still be the same: fearful and/or defensively aggressive biting.
 Very few pet dogs are dominant (dogs that seek status over their human family members).
 Yet, most of the dog owners I encounter with biting dogs, use greater and greater force and threatening behavior on dogs that were never challenging them in the first place.
 Most of the biting dogs are otherwise pretty mild and submissive dogs.
 They were just pushed to the point of feeling that they had to defend themselves.
 One thing you are going to find, the more you work with a variety of dogs, is that “dominance” is the most misdiagnosed condition in the dog training world.
 Some dogs trainers diagnose every problem as a “dominance” problem.
 Then they go on to giving you a bunch of dumb rules (don’t let the dog eat before you, keep the dog off the furniture, don’t interact with the dog unless the dog is under command, etc.), that have NOTHING to do with the root problem, and won’t fix the problems that the people have created.
 People apply dominance solutions to situations that have nothing to do with dominance, and they then end up with dangerous dogs.
 Stupid, stupid, stupid.
 The next time you talk to a trainer, and their first answer is that your dog has a dominance problem, and you generally see that your dog is pretty mild and submissive in most circumstances… go get a second opinion.
 Better yet, whenever you get advice that your dog or puppy has a dominance problem, get a second opinion.
 Most of these diagnoses are wrong.
 Call me and set up for an evaluation.
 I will demonstrate to you, probably 99% of the time, that dominance has nothing to do with the problem you are dealing with.

 Here are some real world examples of dogs that I have evaluated.